Bjwebb/IATI-Transparency_Indicator/README.md

 * `format_overview_Sig_Other_All.php` - generates some total information for all providers grouped in Signatories/Other/All.
 This data is required by:
 * `format_all_results_v2.php` - generates 2 csv files /csv/Signatories.csv and /csv/Other.csv
-* `transaprency_test_additional.sh` - generates the results for the 'top 4' tests that are a bit more complicated N.B.
-There is one more test required to run the full suite.
-This is a test on the file updates based on the CKAN registry records.
+* `transaprency_test_additional.sh` - generates the results for the 'top 4' tests that are a bit more complicated

+The final test is on the file updates based on the CKAN registry records.
 First you need to create some meta data about the records on the CKAN registry.
-`cd /helpers/CKAN_meta`
+`cd helpers/CKAN_meta`
 make sure you have two directories there:
-`tmp`
-`CKAN_data`

-Run `php ckan_records_metadata.php`

-Next
+`tmp` - should be at `helpers/CKAN_meta/tmp`
+`CKAN_data` - should be at `helpers/CKAN_meta/CKAN_data`

+Run `php ckan_records_metadata.php` - this grabs CKAN data about each file on the Registry and stores it for us.
+We need this data so we can then fetch the file change history on each one.

+Next:
-Make sure you have created a `./history` directory
+Back in the top level directory, make sure you have created a `./history` directory
 * `history_maker.php` grabs the data - this can take quite a while as it needs to pull every file from the CKAN webservice. history-assessment.php makes the judgement on how often data is updated and saves it in a file called history.csv
 run:
 * `history_assesment.php > csv/Timeliness_Files_1.2.csv` - !NB the name of this output file is important!

 Finally run:
 * `Final_Results_Sheet.php` puts everything above into 2 csv files, one for Signatories, one for Others.